-While there are more in today's game, a quarterback who is a threat with both his arm and his feet is truly special and has been wowing fans well before Jackson arrived on the scene.
-Here are the five dual-threat quarterbacks who have captivated us the most and who Jackson will likely soon be surpassing.
+While there are more in today's game, a quarterback who is a threat with both his arm and his feet is truly special and has been wowing fans well before Mahomes or Lamar Jackson arrived on the scene.
+Mahomes and Jackson have already been named league MVPs in their short careers but neither has done enough quite yet to make this list of the five dual-threat quarterbacks who have captivated us the most.

 5. Cam Newton*